Top 25 Greatest Zombie Movies Of All Time

 15. Dead Snow (2009)

-A Norwegian black comedy that takes distinct pleasure in splattering snowy landscapes with viscera, Dead Snow never fully realises its potential as either a comedy or a horror film.
-But in pitting a group of hikers against a risen platoon of Third Reich ghouls, it does make a solid argument that the only thing better than punching Nazis is hacking their reanimated corpses to pieces or – in one particular worth-the-price-of-admission set piece – rappelling down a fjord using their intestines.
+Dead Snow is a Norwegian black comedy that enjoys nothing more than splattering viscera across wintry landscapes.
+Despite this, the film never quite lives up to its potential as a comedy or a horror movie.
+However, it does a good job of demonstrating that the only thing better than punching Nazis is hacking their reanimated corpses to pieces or, in one particularly impressive set piece that's worth the price of admission, rappelling down a fjord using their intestines.
+The hikers are pitted against a rising platoon of Third Reich ghouls.

 16. Zombieland (2009)